shomilj/personal-website/_posts/articles/creating-an-inclusive-course/2021-12-25-creating-an-inclusive-course.md

 > This post contains tips on how to create an inclusive course environment.
 Much of this perspective on pedagogy has been sourced from conversations with some of CS 161's veteran TAs - Peyrin Kao, Vron Vance, Nicholas Ngai, Fuzail Shakir, and others - as well as from the professors who've taught CS 161 over the past few semesters: Nicholas Weaver, David Wagner, and Raluca Ada Popa.
 >
-> ⚠️This is a work-in-progress.
-If you have comments, shoot me an email at [shomil@berkeley.edu](mailto:shomil@berkeley.edu) or ping me via Slack. ⚠️
+> This is a work-in-progress.
+If you have comments, shoot me an email at [shomil@berkeley.edu](mailto:shomil@berkeley.edu) or ping me via Slack.

 ## Feedback